 Charles also remembered, “the angels” who tried to help the POWs at Cabanatuan.
 One was a Catholic priest the other was Mrs. Yu.
 “Nothing that anyone can ever do for her will ever repay her service to us.”
 Her husband was an American soldier who was captured on Bataan and died within a month of arriving at Camp O’Donnell.

-Mrs. Yu gathered food and supplies for the POWs at Camp O’Donnell.
-In July, she was ready.
-At the new camp near Cabanatuan, she bribed the guards to allow her to get food and other supplies to the prisoners.
+While the POWs were at Camp O’Donnell, Mrs. Yu gathered food and supplies for them.
+She continued to do this and in July, she was ready to deliver them.
+She bribed the guards to allow her to get food and other supplies to the prisoners.
 On one occasion, she bribed a guard to allow a gravel truck into the camp.
 She had loaded the supplies on the truck and covered them with gravel.
 That night, the supplies were given out to the POWs.
-When dysentery was running wild in the camp, Mrs. Yu smuggled in eight bags of mango beans into the camp.
+When dysentery was running wild in the camp, Mrs. Yu smuggled eight bags of mango beans into the camp.
 The bean, the size of a pea, was a cure for the illness.